elixir-search/sample/README.md

 - Searchex auto-creates a `~/.searchex/local` directory which contains your locally-created `config` files.
 This is your `local` repo.

-- You can fetch other Searchex Repos from any location on the internet.
+- You can fetch any other Searchex Repos from GitHub.

 - You can add/remove/edit/update any file under `~/.searchex`.
 Any sort of Git operation (commit/pull/revert/etc) is ok.